lolaodelola/lits-blog/content/posts/five-years-on.md

 2. Learning information that I have little practical, everyday-use for is redundant for me.
 I find it difficult to store that kind of information (hi, algorithims and big o notation 👋🏾).

 3. I don't like every technology I use, and that's okay.
-It doesn't mean I'm a hater, I don't have to like everything (hi, react 😒).
+It doesn't mean I'm a hater, I don't have to like everything but understanding why other people like it, and the benefits it has, is key to being a good dev (hi, react 😒).

 4. Giving back and pouring into the community is one of the best things I can do with my skills.
 Whether it's teaching, mentoring, or pro-bono/discounted work for people doing important, world-improving things, this is not only the best way to learn, but the best way for me to make societal impact.